raspberrypi/utils/piolib/README.md

     The ws2812 example, unmodified except for dynamic SM allocation and a command line parameter to choose the GPIO.
 The optional parameter is the GPIO number to drive; the defailt is 2.
 * rp1sm:
     Show the state of the hardware for a particular SM.
 The parameter is the number of the state machine to inspect.
+* dpi_interlace:
+    Nick's interlaced sync fixer.
+More of an example than something actually usable right now - it may eventually be built into a kernel driver.
+Run with "-n" or "--ntsc" to enable NTSC timing (it's PAL by default=)

 Known issues:
 * Blocking operations block the whole RP1 firmware interface until they complete.